LdBeth/eflib/README.md

-# SysRPL implementation for Error Functions.
+# SysRPL implementation of Error function and Q function.

+This program is intended for use with HP49/50G calculators.

 ## Build

 Need HPTools, then just run `make`.

+## Install

+The pre-built binary for the library is `EFLIB`, copy it to the HP calculator the way you usually do, and attach the library.

 ## Usage